Living in Antigua Guatemala (with Kids)

 A quiet month in Antigua is letting Chef keep up with his IronMan training.
 He’s swimming and running, very normal for him.

-We rarely use AirBnb, but in Antigua this time, it was the best, and cheapest, way to go.
+We rarely use AirBnb, but in Antigua this time, it was the best, and cheapest, way to find a family rental.
 The owners were a dream and fluent in English, being American.

 Fun Facts About Antigua Guatemala